 By this point, you probably get the point: You shouldn’t assume or gauge employees’ performance based on where they work.

 But it’s not just hiring managers who benefit from the flexibility.
-Employees also appreciate the autonomy remote work offers.
+Employees also appreciate the autonomy of remote work offers.
 The ability to have a life — run errands, take care of children or parents, cook lunch — during the day doesn’t take people away from work.
 It helps them accomplish it.
 By integrating work and life more efficiently, people work more effectively.

 At the same time, employees are often more productive when they can work with fewer interruptions.
-That’s hard to do in the office when colleague after colleague continually asks, “Do you have a minute?”
+That’s hard to do in the office when a colleague after colleague continually asks, “Do you have a minute?”

-It’s therefore no surprise that about two-thirds of organizations have remote workers.
+It’s, therefore, no surprise that about two-thirds of organizations have remote workers.
 What they may not have are policies or good practices to help remote people function optimally.
 Yet it’s important to have at least basic protocols to support your remote (really, entire) workforce.
 Just because remote workers can work similarly to their onsite counterparts doesn’t mean they do.
 Like all employees, they can benefit from some guidance to help them succeed in their roles.